annlsec/gis_project/README.md

 2. **Reproduce the Analysis**:
    - Run `index.qmd` using Quarto to generate the `index.html` file.
    - This ensures all code and results are reproducible.

-3.	**View Supporting Files**:
-   - Check the data/ folder for raw data and the docs/ folder for additional visualizations.